-CM: I showed you the picture.
+CM: A white squall.
+I showed you the picture.
 A white squall hit while I was helping the fellow out.
-He had bought a slope up on, I think, at Rye, New York or someplace.
+He had bought a slope up on, I think, at Rye, New York, or someplace.
 He was afraid to come in the inlet.
 You have to read it.